-I visited the Zapotec architectural ruins at Mitla, about an hour from Oaxaca City, Mexico.
-Like many legacies of pre-hispanic cultures much of the site was taken apart and used to build new buildings that supported the visual supremacy of conquering forces.
+On the advice of friends from the weaving community of Santa Ana del Valle, I visited the Zapotec architectural ruins at Mitla, about an hour from Oaxaca City, Mexico.
+Like many legacies of pre-Hispanic cultures much of the site was taken apart and used to build new buildings that supported the visual supremacy of conquering forces.
 What is significant however is what has been left.

 Exported transnationally, these carpets can be purchased all around the globe, where their high quality of technique, combined with creative originality, and now the resurgence of the use of natural dyestuffs make them a desired commodity from Toronto to Tokyo.
-This process of transnational production and dissemination creates an inter-influenced production mode, where both design and production are inter-mediated through market demands, as well as the creative inspiration of the artisans themselves.
-The current modes of production of Zapotec weaving can be seen as a success story, as they have proven to be lucrative for the weavers which is not always the case within artisanal industry.
-The weavers of the Zapotec nation have managed to bridge global desires for their product, all the while maintaining an autonomy and continuity of creative expression.
+This process of transnational production and distribution creates an inter-influenced production mode, where both design and production are inter-mediated through market demands, as well as the creative inspiration of the artisans themselves.
+The current modes of production of Zapotec weaving can be seen as a success story, as they have proven to be lucrative for the weavers.
+(Which is not always the case within artisanal industries.)
+The weavers of the Zapotec Nation have managed to bridge global desires for their product, all the while maintaining an autonomy and continuity of creative expression.
 Resulting in a very high quality product, and an expression of autonomous history that can be observed in both decorative elements as well as in material composition, and natural dyes.

 Historical background information was gathered from site visits to workshops in Santa del Valle and Teotitlan del Valle and guided tour of the regional museum at Santa Ana del Valle.